These believe in the sovereignty of God, the authority of the scriptures, justification by grace through faith and the priesthood of all believers.

 If the man-made priest would not claim special powers above Christians, like the power to mediate between sinners and God, while God tells us to pray to him alone, then there would not be a problem: the term ‘Priest’ would just distinguish a clerical position – but now that is not so, it is an open farce.

-Presbyterianism seems sound practice and from Christ, but I am not a Presbyterian member so I don’t know their church, and I would not use the word ‘Believer’ but ‘Christian’ as a mere believer can’t be a member of the Holy Christian Church mentioned in the Bible, but only a follower of the commandments – a baptized person, a ‘Christian’.
-A believer beliefs but does not necessarily follows Christ, so we must understand that ‘Believer’ does not denote ‘Baptismer’ which is the definition of ‘Christian’.
+Presbyterianism seems sound practice that does not contradict the doctrine of Christ, but I am not a Presbyterian member so I don’t know their church, and I would not use the word ‘Believer’ but ‘Christian’ as a mere believer can’t be a member of the Holy Christian Church mentioned in the Gospel, but only a follower of Christ: a baptized person, a ‘Christian’.
+A believer believes but does not necessarily follow Christ.
+So we must understand that ‘Believer’ does not denote ‘one Baptised’ which is the definition of ‘Christian’.

 And like all the others, this church will only baptize people into their church!
 And remember, God does not like this one bit!
 A true Christian will baptize people into the Church of Christ and let them go their way.